Operator-norm homogenisation estimates for the system of Maxwell equations on periodic singular structures: Quasiperiodic Helmholtz decomposition

-\end{prop} \begin{proof} Considering the sesquilinear form on the left hand side of \eqref{eq_Phi_weak}, the existence and uniqueness of solution $\Phi_u$ follows from the Lax-Millgram theorem.
-Indeed the continuity of the form is obtained by setting $\nabla (e_\kappa u)=e_\kappa (i\kappa u+\nabla u)$ for all scalar functions $u\in H^1_\#.$ The coercivity is a consequence of the Poincar\'{e}-type inequality justified in \cite{CD18} for the scalar case.
-The property \eqref{Phi_mean} follows from the definition of the $\mu$-gradient, the property (\ref{grad_mean_zero}), and the fact that $\Phi_u$ has $\mu$-mean zero:
+has a unique solution $\Phi_u \in H^1_{\#,0}.$ \end{prop} \begin{proof} Considering the sesquilinear form on the left-hand side of \eqref{eq_Phi_weak}, the existence and uniqueness of solution $\Phi_u$ follows from the Lax-Millgram theorem, see {\it e.g.} \cite{BLP}.
+Indeed, the continuity of the form is obtained by setting $\nabla (e_\kappa u)=e_\kappa ({\rm i}\kappa u+\nabla u)$ for all scalar functions $u\in H^1_\#.$ The coercivity is a consequence of the $\kappa$-uniform Poincar\'{e} inequality proved in \cite{CD18} in the scalar setting. \end{proof}